Leadership Training Programs

 In a Nutshell

 A goal of OneSTL is to promote civic engagement, particularly among minorities and underrepresented groups.
 Leadership training programs can spur people to become more engaged by giving them the opportunity to discover the confidence and ability to become effective leaders.
-The tool is intended to introduce the reader to several leadership courses offered locally and nationally.
+This tool is intended to introduce the reader to several leadership courses offered locally and nationally.

 Practical Solution